Skip to content

 Connect SlateDB to S3

 This tutorial shows you how to connect SlateDB to S3.
-We'll use LocalStack to simulate S3 and DynamoDB.
+We’ll use LocalStack to simulate S3.

 Let’s start by creating a new Rust project: